Revised February 6, 2022

 Prior to any ritual, we provide participants with clear information about our availability, backup support, and emergency contacts.

 We take measures to prevent physical and psychological harm.
-We ask participants not to leave during rituals.
+We create a space with clearly-defined boundaries and ask participants not to leave during rituals.
 We inform participants that we will take precautions to ensure their safety, such as preventing falls or injuries.

 We immediately address medical emergencies.

 We have a crisis plan prepared, where a qualified professional is available in the event of participant crisis or medical complications.
-We maintain responsibility for addressing crises as long as the participant is under our professional care.
+We are responsible for addressing crises for as long as the participant is in our care.

 We provide thorough post-session integration with participants.